 This web page shows only a small excerpt of our Beckude research.
-Another 284 words (20 lines of text) covering the years 1096, 1095, 1177, 1182, 1225, 1266, 1107, 1144, 1150, 1221, 1209, 1270, 1245, 1306, 1066, 1166, 1227, 1214, 1522, 1150, 1220 and 1298 are included under the topic Early Beckude History in all our PDF Extended History products and printed products wherever possible.
+Another 284 words (20 lines of text) covering the years 1096, 1095, 1177, 1182, 1225, 1266, 1107, 1144, 1150, 1221, 1209, 1270, 1245, 1306, 1066, 1166, 1227, 1214, 1522, 1150, 1220, 1298, 1508, 1637 and 1515 are included under the topic Early Beckude History in all our PDF Extended History products and printed products wherever possible.

 Beckude Spelling Variations

 Before English spelling was institutionalized a couple of hundred years back, spelling varieties of names were a typical event.
 Components of Latin, Norman French and different dialects ended up noticeably fused into English all through the Middle Ages, and name spellings changed even among the proficient.
 The varieties of the surname Beckude include Bigot, Bigode, Bygod, Begod, Bigod, Wigot, Bidgood and many more.

 Early Notables of the Beckude family (pre 1700)

 Outstanding amongst the family at this time was Roger le Bigod (1150-1220), son of Hugh Bigod, 2nd Earl of Norfolk, who was recorded on the Falkirk Roll.
+This roll was a list of those at the Battle of Falkirk (July 22 1298), when the forces of Edward I defeated a Scottish army under William Wallace.

-This...
-Another 27 words (2 lines of text) are included under the topic Early Beckude Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Beckude Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beckude family to Ireland

 Some of the Beckude family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beckude family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Beckudes to arrive on North American shores: Richard Bidgood who settled in Boston Massachusetts in 1638; and V. Bigot who settled in San Francisco Cal. in 1851.
 In Newfoundland, Benjamin Bidgood was a juror in St. John's in 1751.